UNINETTSigma2/documentation/code_development/guides/converting_acc2omp/openacc2openmp.md

 **Fig. 1.** *Schematic representation of a NVIDIA GPU-accelerator.*
 </div>

 Various NVIDIA [GPU-architectures](https://gpltech.com/wp-content/uploads/2018/11/NVIDIA-Turing-Architecture-Whitepaper.pdf) exist.
 As an example, we present in [Fig. 2](#Fig2) the characteristic of the NVIDIA V100 Volta architecture.
-As shown in the figure, the peak performance of the NVIDIA Volta depends on the specified architecture: V100 PCle, V100 SXMe and V100S PCle, which in trun depends, in particular, on the  Memory Bandwidth.
+As shown in the figure, the peak performance of the NVIDIA Volta depends on the specified architecture: V100 PCle, V100 SXMe and V100S PCle, which in turn depends, in particular, on the  Memory Bandwidth.
 For instance, the double precision performance associated with each architecture is respectively, 7, 7.8 and 8.2 TFLOPS (or TeraFLOPS).
 Here 1 TFLOPS= $`10^{12}`$ calculations per second, where FLOPS (Floiting-Point of Opertaions Per Second), in general, defines a measure of the speed of a computer to perform arithmetic operations.
 The peak performance can be calculated theoretically based on the following [expression](https://en.wikipedia.org/wiki/FLOPS#cite_note-en.community.dell.com-5) for a single processor

 FLOPS = (Clock speed)$`\times`$(cores)$`\times`$(FLOP/cycle),